LAN automation

 Step 4 |

-After the sync completes, the new serial number is displayed, completing the addition process.
+After the synchronization completes, the new serial number is displayed in the inventory.
+This completes the addition process.

-This section explains how to add an existing switch that was already present in Cisco DNA Center.
+This section shows how to add an existing switch that was already present in Catalyst Center.

-If the switch being added was previously LAN automated (part of another stack/standalone) or was discovered by PnP, to add it, you must first remove the switch physically and then remove its entry from the inventory and PnP application/database.
+If the switch was previously LAN-automated, either as part of another stack or as a standalone device, or was discovered by PnP, remove the switch physically before adding it.
+Next, remove its entry from the inventory, and from the PnP application or database

 -